rhilconsultants/openshift/workshops/Ansible Operator/Exercise-1/Exercise_1.md

   - Run a web server on port ${GO_PORT}.
   - For any request, return the content “Hello, you requested: URL_PATH_HERE”

-First, create a new project directory, hello-go , with the following directory structure:
+First, create a new project directory, hello-go, with the following directory structure:

 ```bash
  hello-go/